drewletcher/pdf-data-parser/README.md

   "stopHeading": null,
   // cells - number of cells for a data row, minimum or "min-max", default = "1-256".
   "cells": "1-256",
+  // hasHeader - indicates if the table has a header row "hasHeader": true,
   // repeating - table header row repeats on each PDF page, default = false.
   "repeatingHeaders": false,
   // pageHeader - height of page header area in points, default: 0.
 Content in this area will be excluded.
 When true any row matching the first row encountered will be excluded from output.